Exploring Seeds Simple Science for Preschoolers

 - Compare foods with seeds to foods without visible seeds. (i.e. carrot, onion)

-Seeds are easy to use in kids activities - they're cheap and plentiful and readily available in foods you have on hand.
+1. Seeds are easy to use in kids activities - they're cheap and plentiful, and readily available in foods you have on hand.

-Exploring seeds in the foods they eat can prompt kids to ask questions about how foods grow, how they are harvested and stored, and how they reach our dinner table.
+2. As they explore seeds in the foods they eat, kids are prompted to ask questions about how foods grow, how they are harvested and stored, and how they reach our dinner table.

 Add this simple science to your daily activities for some hands-on fun with STEAM!